tarun-doddapaneni/tarun-doddapaneni/README.md

 Cloud Infrastructure Specialist with nearly 6 years of experience in Amazon Web Services (AWS).

-AWS Community Builder, AWS Certified, RHCSA Certified and RHCOA Certified.
+AWS Certified, RHCSA Certified and RHCOA Certified.

 * 🌍  I'm based in Hyderabad, INDIA
 * ✉️  You can contact me at [tarunrox399@gmail.com](mailto:tarunrox399@gmail.com)